Emeritus Professor, Former Distinguished Professor of Ethnomusicology, and Director, Ethnomusicology Archive

 Anthony Seeger's CV (pdf)

-Anthony Seeger is the author of Why Suyá Sing: A Musical Anthropology of an Amazonian People, Cambridge University Press, 1987 and co-editor of Early Field Recordings: A Catalogue of the Cylinder Collections at the Indiana University Archives of Traditional Music (Indiana University Press, 1987).
-His numerous published articles have focused on issues of land and human rights for Brazilian Indians, issues of archiving and intellectual property, and ethnomusicological theory and method.
-Recent articles appear in The United States and Canada: The Garland Encyclopedia of World Music, Vol 3; The New Grove Dictionary of Music and Musicians, Second Edition, Vol 1; and Folk Heritage Collections in Crisis, Washington DC: Council on Library and Information Resources.
+Anthony Seeger is the author of Why Suyá Sing: A Musical Anthropology of an Amazonian People, Cambridge University Press, 1987 and co-editor of Archives for the Future: Global Perspectives on Audiovisual Archives in the 21st Century, Seagull Press 2004) and other books and edited volumes.
+His numerous published articles have focused on issues of land and human rights for Brazilian Indians, issues of archiving, intellectual property, intangible cultural heritage, and ethnomusicological theory and method (for a complete list click on the cv link below).
 Seeger served as Director of Smithsonian Folkways Recordings at the Smithsonian Institution from 1988 to 2000.
 He served as Director of the Archives of Traditional Music at Indiana University and as a professor in the Department of Anthropology from 1982 to 1988.
 He was a researcher and professor in the Department of Anthropology at the Museu Nacional in Rio de Janeiro from 1975 to 1982.
 He has also served as President of the Society for Ethnomusicology, Secretary General of the International Council for Traditional Music, Vice President of the Brazilian Association for Ethnomusicology, and was co-founder of the Research Archive Section of the Association of Sound and Audiovisual Archives.
 He is currently a Research Associate at the Center for Folklife and Cultural Heritage of the Smithsonian Institution.